dxc-technology/halstack-style-guide/components/button/README.md

 - Horizontally displayed buttons are dependent on the amount of text, so button lengths may vary, always considering the minimum and maximum established sizes.
 - Text or images on a button should always be centered.
 - There must be 24 pixels of space between horizontally displayed buttons.
-- Upper case text should be used on all buttons.
 - Button location, not dictated by workflow, should be centered or right aligned at the section/page margin.
 This can be defined by the application but should be consistent throughout.

 ## Links and references